H0llyW00dzZ/fibervalidator/README.md

 - Conditional validation skipping based on custom logic
 - Restriction of fields to contain only numbers with an optional maximum value
 - Storing validation results in the request context for advanced use cases
+- Restriction of string length for specified fields with a configurable maximum length

 More features and validation capabilities will be added in the future to enhance the middleware's functionality and cater to a wider range of validation scenarios.